flipxcrsp/flipxcrsp/README.md

 This space is where I keep track of the things I’m learning, testing, && occasionally breaking.

 Most of what you'll find here isn't polished work.
-It's going to be raw at first, refined over time.
+It's going to be raw at first, refined over time (ah, such is life).

 Experimentation, observations, & understanding how systems function once people start using them.